kristianp335/VandenRecycling/vanden-recycling-liferay/deployment-packages/DEPLOYMENT_INSTRUCTIONS.md

 ### Common Issues

+**Fragments not importing properly:**
+- Ensure ZIPs follow proper Liferay structure (fragment-name/files)
+- Check that fragment.json includes all required paths
+- Verify collection.json is at ZIP root for collections

 **Styles not loading properly:**
 - Ensure client extensions are deployed and active
 - Check that global CSS is loaded before fragments